Renault 5: Second generation (1984–1996)

-It was planned to market the vehicle as a downsized successor, substituting the AMC Pacer in the USA, which affected the design of the R5.
-Within the alliance of Renault and the American Motors Corporation, only its predecessor was marketed in the USA.
+It was planned to market the vehicle as a downsized successor, substituting the AMC Pacer in the United States, which affected the design of the R5.
+Within the alliance of Renault and the American Motors Corporation, only its predecessor was marketed in the U.S.

 Renault used the naturally aspirated 1.7 L from the Renault 9/11, with multipoint fuel injection, in addition to the sports-orientated 1.4 L turbo.
 Under the name GTE, it produced 95 PS with a catalytic converter.
 Although not as fast as the turbo model, it featured the same interior and exterior sports appearance, as well as identical suspension and brakes.
 The Baccara and GTX versions used the 1.7 engine - with the GTX featuring a full leather interior, power steering, electric windows, sunroof, high-specification audio equipment, with available air-conditioning and an onboard computer.
-The latter was effectively the same but the leather interior was an option and there were other detail changes.
+The latter was effectively the same, but the leather interior was an option and there were other detail changes.
 As with the previous generation, the 5 Turbo was again assembled at the Alpine plant in Dieppe, where forty cars per day were constructed in 1985.

 In 1990, the R5 was effectively replaced by the Clio, which was a sales success across Europe.
-Production of the R5 was transferred to the Revoz factory in Yugoslavia (since 1992, Slovenia) when the Clio was launched.
-It remained on sale with only 1.1 L, 1.4 L petrol, and 1.6 L naturally aspirated diesel engines.
+Production of the R5 was transferred to the Revoz factory in Yugoslavia (since 1992 called Slovenia) when the Clio was launched.
+It remained on sale with only the 1.1 L, 1.4 L petrol, and 1.6 L naturally aspirated diesel engines.